Nheko-Reborn/nheko/README.md

 ### Note regarding End-to-End encryption

-The current implementation works in most cases, but you may need to bootstrap your cross-signing keys in a different client.
-The implementation may also still have bugs, so don't rely on it for security.
-Online keybackup isn't supported, but you can use offline keybackup.
-Most other cases should be fine though.
+The current implementation is mostly stable, but it was never audited.
+If you rely on it for security, we can't make any guarantees.

 ## Features